The Brand Report Card

 How well do you score against the world's strongest brands?

-Download a free printable version of the Brand Report Card (PDF), or play along below to find out.
+Download a free printable version of the Brand Report Card and keep reading to find out.

 Enter a score between 1 and 7 for each question below, where 1 is “Strongly Disagree”, 4 is “Neutral”, and 7 is “Strongly Agree”.